 Barriers to Making a Workplace Family Friendly

-Even where policies are family friendly, unless managers actually support them, they will not be used.
-Many staff will be afraid that to use the policies will derail their careers, so this barrier needs to be openly discussed.
+Even where policies are family-friendly, unless managers actually support them, they will not be used.
+Many staff will be afraid that using the policies will derail their careers, so this barrier needs to be openly discussed.

 Often work/family policies are seen as policies only for women and the women who use them are generally seen as having their loyalty split between their families and the organisation and are, therefore “suspect’.
 Policies need to be broad enough to cover families of all types and the culture of suspicion needs to be tackled head-on.

 Where policies only support families with young children, resentment is often triggered amongst other staff.
 Strategies must be inclusive of all employees with different care and study responsibilities.

 Another barrier is the value of “face time” – the longer you are at your desk, the higher you are valued.
 This particularly impacts part-time employees.
 This contrasts with valuing the contribution, no matter how or where it was arrived at.

 Hybrid working over the past few years has derailed many employees’ commitment to being present in the office, and trying to insist on a full return to the office is one of the fastest ways to increase employee turnover.